-We rely on Lonza Group AG and its affiliates (Lonza), a third party manufacturer, to produce a portion of commercial and clinical quantities of Soliris and for clinical quantities of asfotase alfa, and we have contracted and expect to continue contracting for product finishing, vial filling and packaging through third parties.
-We have various agreements with Lonza, with remaining total commitments of approximately \$147,000 through 2019.
+We have supply agreements with Lonza Group AG and its affiliates (Lonza), a third party manufacturer, relating to the manufacture of Soliris and asfotase alfa.
+We have various agreements with Lonza, with remaining total commitments of approximately \$146,000 through 2018.
 Such commitments may be canceled only in limited circumstances.
 If we terminate certain supply agreements with Lonza without cause, we will be required to pay for product scheduled for manufacture under our arrangement.
 Under an existing arrangement with Lonza, we also pay Lonza a royalty on sales of Soliris manufactured at Alexion Rhode Island Manufacturing Facility (ARIMF).